hbrc-fpga-class/class-material/hbafpga_talk.md

 ---

-# Simple demo using raw read/write
+# Serial demo using raw read/write

 * Usually use HBA resources for accessing peripherals
 * However it is possible to echo all the byte received from the FPGA